 Mediterranean Quinoa Salad

-This crowd-pleasing Mediterranean Quinoa Salad (also called quinoa chickpea salad) is one of my favorite quinoa salad recipes!
-It’s rich with healthy ingredients and classic mediterranean flavors.
+This crowd-pleasing Mediterranean Quinoa Salad (also called quinoa chickpea salad) is my favorite cold quinoa salad recipe to make!
+It’s loaded with healthy ingredients and classic mediterranean flavors.

-This easy quinoa salad embodies fresh Mediterranean flavors with garbanzo beans, quinoa, cucumbers, tomatoes, purple onion, red bell peppers, artichoke herts, kalamata olives and lots of fresh basil It’s a light and delicious vegan quinoa salad that’s perfect for summer dining alfresco.
+This easy quinoa Mediterranean salad embodies fresh Mediterranean flavors with garbanzo beans, quinoa, cucumbers, tomatoes, purple onion, red bell peppers, artichoke herts, kalamata olives and lots of fresh basil It’s light and delicious and perfect for summer dining alfresco.

-I make this salad about once a week.
+I make this quinoa Mediterranean salad recipe about once a week.
 I love having a big healthy salad like this chilling in the refrigerator so I’ve got lunch covered for a few days.
-It’s healthy and light and super delicious and filling.
+It’s healthy, light, delicious and filling.
 It calls for cooked quinoa, so if you’ve never made quinoa before, you can check out my link on how to make quinoa so it turns out perfectly fluffy every time.

-This vegan quinoa salad is one of my favorite quinoa salad recipes to make.
+This cold quinoa salad is one of my favorite salads to make.
 Here’s what you’ll need…

-- Mix quinoa salad dressing ingredients.
+- Make dressing.
 Combine ingredient in a mason jar and shake well.
 Refrigerate before serving.